nathfavour/gitlab-mirror-maker/README.md

 - Do not share it!
 It grants full access to your account!

 Here's more information about [GitLab personal tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

+Alternatively, you can use the glab CLI with the `--use-glab` flag, which will use your existing glab authentication.

 ### How to get the GitHub token?